edmarbarros/edmarbarros/README.md

 My experience includes building scalable systems that handle high volumes of data, optimizing application performance, and designing robust architectures.
-I have also worked on implementing and integrating various third-party APIs such as Stripe, NMI, Spreedly, Survey Monkey, Twilio, Sendgrid, Sanity, and others.
+I have also worked on implementing and integrating various third-party APIs for payments(Stripe, NMI, Spreedly), communication(Survey Monkey, Twilio, Sendgrid), content management solution(Sanity), and others.

 Additionally, I have a passion for learning new technologies and keeping up with industry trends.